ngiger/elexis-jubula/readme.md

 The following arguments were against:
 * Jubula 8.2 is quite large (almost 900 MB) after the installation.
 We are able to zip the needed autagent to about 55MB.
 * We want to install Jubula only once on the target host
-* As moved to using the "ClientAPI":http://www.bredex.de/blog_article_en/jubula-client-api.html we could get rid of using dbtool, etc.
+* As moved to using the "ClientAPI":http://www.bredex.de/blog_article_en/jubula-client-api.html we could get rid of using dbtool, etc. See also "Writing Jubula test in Java":https://www.eclipse.org/community/eclipse_newsletter/2015/july/article3.php
 * It proved easy to build a autagent for all our supported environments.
 It is only necessary to add the `-vm /usr/bin/java` to avoid `No Java virtual machine was found`

 ### testing inside docker